fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

    - When their role lacks payout authority
    - Then the action is denied and logged

-### 26.4 Idempotency cases
+### 29.4 Idempotency cases

 9. **Repeat with same idempotency key returns stable prior outcome**
-   - Given a retry of a credits-reservation mutation with the same key and identical payload
+   - Given a retry of a Platform Credits reservation mutation with the same key and identical payload
    - Then the same business outcome is returned without duplicate mutation

 10. **Repeat with same key but different payload conflicts**
    - Given a retry with reused idempotency key and a changed payload
    - Then the API returns a conflict response and rejects the second mutation

-### 26.5 Concurrency / replay cases
+### 29.5 Concurrency / replay cases

 11. **Inbound provider callback replay is safe**
    - Given an external payment verification callback is replayed
    - When the same event is received twice
-   - Then duplicate credits issuance does not occur
+   - Then duplicate Platform Credits issuance does not occur

 12. **Async retry does not create second canonical result**
    - Given an async operation experiences worker retry
    - Then execution lineage is visible and the canonical business action is still applied at most once

-### 26.6 Event / webhook cases
+### 29.6 Event / webhook cases

 13. **Owning domain emits event after canonical mutation**
    - Given a subscription renewal changes entitlement truth